Dov Khenin: General positions

-In addition to this, Khenin is also a supporter of broader ecological legislation.
-In 2012, Dov proposed setting up an "environmental court" for the country.
-He envisioned a court that would watch over the country's natural resources, as well as safeguard wildlife and ecosystems.
-Recognizing the municipality's lack of authority over traffic regulations, Khenin acted in 2008 to pass legislation that would have communities create their own policies.
-This legislation, aimed at allowing a more direct and local solution to automotive pollution problems, allows for effective public transportation changes to be implemented on the smaller scale.
+Khenin also supports broader ecological legislation.
+In 2012, he proposed setting up an "environmental court" for Israel.
+He envisioned a court that would watch over the country's natural resources and safeguard wildlife and ecosystems.
+Recognizing the municipality's lack of authority over traffic regulations, in 2008 Khenin acted to pass legislation that would have communities create their own policies.
+This legislation, aimed at allowing a more direct and local solution to automotive pollution problems, allows for effective public transportation changes to be implemented on a smaller scale.
 Khenin also battled against industrial pollution in Haifa.
-In 2014, Khenin headed a subcommittee calling for stricter environmental standards to be imposed on Haifa's oil refineries located along its port.
-The panel showed a possible link between pollution from the refineries to increased risk of cancer among residents in the area.
+In 2014, he headed a subcommittee calling for stricter environmental standards on the oil refineries along Haifa's port.
+The panel showed a possible link between pollution from the refineries and increased risk of cancer among local residents.

-In regards to past conflicts with Gaza, Khenin is clear that the fault is on Israel.
-During Operation Protective Edge, Khenin showed vehement opposition to the war, placing complete blame on Prime Minister Netanyahu.
-During the summer of 2014 Khenin spoke out against the operation both in the political and social sphere.
+In regard to past conflicts with Gaza, Khenin is clear that Israel is at fault.
+During Operation Protective Edge, he vehemently opposed the war, placing complete blame on Netanyahu.
+During the summer of 2014 Khenin spoke out against the operation in the political and social spheres.
 At a protest in Tel Aviv, Khenin asked a crowd of 7,000, "we must answer truthfully: Has a drop of all this bloodshed really helped bring us to a better place?”

 Mayoral campaign

 In 2008, Khenin was the mayoral candidate for the Ir Lekhulanu ("City for All") party.
 The party was supported by the Jaffa Jewish-Arab list Yafa (whose partners are Balad and Hadash) and endorsed by the Green Movement in Tel Aviv's 2008 municipal election.
-Khenin's platform in this election were largely focused on improving civil infrastructure, public transportation, housing, education equality, and ecology.
-Khenin also ran on a concept of promoting communities within Tel Aviv, saying in an interview, "the most important thing in the city is not the streets and the buildings, but the people and the communities."
-Khenin lost the election with 34.3% of the vote to incumbent mayor Ron Huldai, who got 50.6% of the vote.
+Khenin's platform largely focused on improving civil infrastructure, public transportation, housing, education equality, and ecology.
+He also ran on a concept of promoting communities within Tel Aviv, saying in an interview, "the most important thing in the city is not the streets and the buildings, but the people and the communities."
+Khenin lost the election with 34.3% of the vote to incumbent mayor Ron Huldai's 50.6%.
 Khenin vowed to continue battling Huldai's policies from the Knesset and Tel Aviv's opposition.

 Legislation

 Khenin's legislation focuses mainly on issues pertaining to human rights, ecology, and social change.
-He has often been outright in his disagreement with the Israeli government's policies, speaking out against environmental, military and humanitarian issues.
+He has been forthright in his disagreement with the Israeli government's policies, speaking out against environmental, military and humanitarian issues.